-Blogger Abigail Green is the epitome of Colorado minimalist style.
-The Denver native is a wordsmith, photographer, product stylist, and avid DIYer who’s not afraid to pull out the power tools or her electrical wiring skills to make her vision come to life.
+Blogger Abigail Green is the epitome of Colorado's minimalist style.
+The Denver native is a wordsmith, photographer, product stylist, and avid DIYer who's not afraid to pull out the power tools or her electrical wiring skills to bring her vision to life.

-You may have gotten to know Abigail when she taught us to make a live edge window valance or leather tab sheer curtains.
-Today she’s back with another beautiful project and will be teaching us to make a cozy patio nook with sheer curtains.
+You may have gotten to know Abigail when she taught us how to make a live edge window valance or leather tab sheer curtains.
+Now she's back with another beautiful project: how to make a cozy patio nook with sheer curtains.

 The curtains we used are Blinds.com Easy Rod Pocket Curtains in Raw Silk Crepe Lily (same ones we used in our living room curtain project, if you remember that project!).
 I love these curtains because they're a beautiful shade of white with a sheer texture that gives a very flow-y feel to them.

 - Threaded Hook